lemonparty/pepper-and-ben/README.md

 ## Installation

+You'll need to create a file called `localsettings.py`, which controls the debug state of the application, as well as if it should load development or minified static assets.
+The file just needs the key `DEBUG`, so an example is:

+    DEBUG = False

 Assuming you have python and virtualenvwrapper on your system:
 * clone the repo
 * create a virtual environemnt with `mkvirtualenv pepper-and-ben`
 * install the required python packages with `pip install -r requirements.txt`
-* start the server with `python pepper-and-ben.py`
+* start the server (at http://localhost:5000) with `python pepper-and-ben.py`

-You'll need to create a file called `localsettings.py`, which controls the debug state of the application, as well as if it should load development or minified static assets.
-The file just needs the key `DEBUG`, so an example is:

-    DEBUG = False

 The CSS is written using SASS, and the JS is written in es6.
 Both are managed with webpack.
 Assuming you already have node and npm installed, run `npm install`